 Introduction

-CGI is committed to maintaining a high standard of openness, probity, and accountability.
+CGI Global is committed to maintaining a high standard of openness, probity, and accountability.
 In line with this commitment, we encourage stakeholders to raise concerns about any suspected misconduct, malpractice, or irregularities.
 This policy provides a safe and confidential mechanism for reporting such concerns and ensures that all reports are addressed fairly and appropriately.

 Scope